MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Using-Event.md

 </br>

 **Step 2: Enable the MainInit callback**
-An event should be scheduled somewhere in the code, hence a function should be used which is called at the beginning of the application.
+An event should be started somewhere in the code, hence a function should be used which is called at the beginning of the application.
 The *Main Init* callback is called from the application’s main function.
 It gives the application a chance to do any initialization required at system startup.
 It can be imagined like a function at the top of the *“main()”* before the classical “*while(true)*”.
 Double click the Zigbee_Switch_ZR.isc file to open it with the AppBuilder, and then enable this callback in the AppBuilder’s Callbacks tab.
 See the figure below.

 <div align="center">